 University Pipelines

-For junior roles, target AI/ML master's programs and Ph.D. candidates approaching graduation.
+Junior roles draw best from AI/ML master’s programs and Ph.D. applicants approaching graduation.
 Stanford, CMU, MIT, Berkeley, and Georgia Tech have particularly strong programs.
-Don't overlook international universities either - the University of Toronto, ETH Zurich, and Tsinghua produce world-class AI talent.
+Don’t overlook international universities either - the University of Toronto, ETH Zurich, and Tsinghua produce world-class AI specialists.

 How do you approach candidates on these platforms without coming across as spam?
 Personalization is everything.
 Reference their specific open-source contribution, Kaggle competition result, or published model.
 AI engineers get dozens of generic recruiting messages weekly - the ones that show genuine familiarity with their work actually get responses.

-For a deeper dive into how AI candidate sourcing tools can accelerate your search across these channels, see our dedicated guide.
-Pin's AI scans 850M+ profiles to find AI engineers others miss - try it free.
+Our dedicated guide on AI-powered talent sourcing covers how these tools accelerate your search across these channels.
+Pin’s AI scans 850M+ profiles to find AI engineers others miss - try it free.

 How Much Do AI Engineers Cost to Hire?

-The median AI/ML engineer salary in the United States sits at $187,500, according to Axial Search's analysis of 10,133 job postings (2026).
+AI engineer salary in the United States has a median of $187,500, according to Axial Search’s analysis of 10,133 job postings (2026).
 But that number masks enormous variation by experience level, company stage, and specialization.
-Recruiters who don't calibrate to the right benchmark will either overpay or - far more commonly - lose candidates to better offers.
+Recruiters who don’t calibrate to the right benchmark will either overpay or - far more commonly - lose candidates to better offers.

 | Experience Level | Median Salary | Typical Range |